Marcin Szamotulski, PhD

 Rubble

-I have delivered progressive web apps written with ReactJS and Knockout and relied on custom Rubble logic language for the backend as well as Python and NodeJS.
+I have delivered progressive web apps written with ReactJS and Knockout and relied on custom Rubble logic language for the backend, as well as Python and NodeJS.

 My job as a JavaScript, Python and Rubble engineer was to develop applications based on rubble logic programming platform, documentation proofreading in close cooperation with our CTO.